 The Gifts of Autism

-In Autism we see many what is referred to as “Splinter Skills”, expressions of high intelligence, memory or talent that seems out of place for the circumstances of that person’s experience.
+In Autism we see what is referred to as “Splinter Skills” or expressions of high intelligence, memory or talent.
+These skills were often seen as out of place for the circumstances of that person’s experience.
 This is directly in line with the theory that Autism is an amplification of stress responses in Peripheral Minds.
 Stress responses are also our innate intelligences: how we experience, process, prioritize and remember what is important to the individual.
 Stress reactivity amplifies many of these talents of sensory awareness, pattern recognition, memory and creativity.
-However, it amplifies what was already there (or may have come out on its own), in contrast to other trade-offs.
-The disability of Autism comes in the trade-offs of stress reactivity.
-Socially in constant threat mode, information overload and unique priorities.
-Also physiological, immune, digestion and developmental overloads and hyper/hypo activity.
-It is unique in its manifestation depending on the pattern of starting points (thinking type), timing of impacts, context of energy management and resource availability.
+However, it amplifies what was already there (or may have come out on its own), in conjunction with other trade-offs.
+The disabilities of Autism comes in the trade-offs of stress reactivity.
+Socially many with autism are in constant threat mode, information overload and in that state have unique priorities.
+Physiological, immune, digestion and developmental overloads and hyper/hypo activity are also common.
+Unique in their manifestations depending on the pattern of starting points (genotype/thinking types), timing of impacts, context of energy management and resource availability.

 We are each like unique buildings.
 We use different floors in different combinations to express our talents, processing potential and resource needs.
 Different people have different active or more heavily used “floors” than others.
 Each floor might represent a different oxidative channel for balancing stress.
 This is why different oxidative medications and nutrition can have the opposite effect on one side of the spectrum as it does on the other.